sstvskids/luau-Guide/readme.md

 ```

 ## Variables, Booleans, Services
 Booleans are (true or false).
-Variables require two arguments. (name, (string, function or service or boolean))
+Variables require two arguments. (name, (string or function or service or boolean))
 ```lua
 local Skibidi = 'string' -- This is a string ''. local Hawk = an4rch() -- Function inside a variable